yakun0622/shop/README.md

 # shop
-a shop written by golang
+a shop written by go